quietfanatic/rvbench/README.md

   per cycle.
 - Correctly predicted branch instructions are removed from the pipeline, which can result in a reported IPC greater than 2.
 An instruction before an untaken branch can pair with one after it, and maybe for a taken branch too.
 There's a limit of 1 untaken branch per cycle.
 Taken branches are a bit slower.
-- Using compressed instructions can have erratic effects on performance, usually positive but occasionally negative.
-I'm not sure why.
+  Despite the short 8-stage pipeline, branch mispredictions seem kinda bad, but the branch predictor seems pretty good.
+In one test it appeared to fully learn a random pattern of period 127.
+- It's not very advertised, but this CPU supports Zicond with the czero instructions for branchless programming.  czero cannot fuse, so it should be interleaved with pairable instructions.
+It's still typically faster than a short branch unless the branch is close to 100% predictable.
+- 32-bit scalar integer multiplication has a latency of 3 cycles, 64-bit
+  multiplication takes \5.
+There's one multiplier but it's fully pipelined, so one multiplication can be done every cycle.
+Integer division is weirdly fast with a data-independent latency of 4 cycles for both 32-bit and 64-bit.
+The divider is half-pipelined so one division can be done every 2 cycles.
+- A long-running instruction allows further instructions to run one-per-cycle during them as long as they don't depend on its output.
+- Floating-point add has a latency of 4 cycles for both precisions.
+FP multiplication has a latency of 4 for single-precision and 5 for double-precision.
+Two floating point multiplications can run simultaneously.
+  Floating-point division and square-root are very slow, with a latency of 16 for single precision and 24 for double.
+Integer and FP division are not shared and can run in parallel.
+The floating point divider is not pipelined except for the very first/last cycle, so you can divide every 15 or 23 cycles.

 #### memcpy

 On this processor, the ideal memcpy implementation appears to be some variation on this function, which selects the lmul based on how much data is left to transfer.